manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 The update messages should contain :

-- the content prefix as the destination address, plus a field indicating the associated prefix length;
+- the name prefix as the destination address, plus a field indicating the associated prefix length;
 - the locator of the producer as the source address, that will serve for receiving acknowledgements;